mohammadalviyan/madebyalviyan/.github/README.md

 ### For GitHub Pages Deployment

+**⚠️ IMPORTANT: Enable GitHub Pages first!**

-1. Go to your repository Settings → Pages
+1. **Go to your repository Settings → Pages**
-2. Set Source to "GitHub Actions"
+2. **Set Source to "GitHub Actions"**
-3. The deploy workflow will automatically run on pushes to master
+3. **The deploy workflow will automatically run on pushes to master**

+If you skip step 2, the deployment will fail with "Get Pages site failed" error.

+### Alternative: Manual Deployment

+If you don't want to use GitHub Pages, the `build.yml` workflow will:
+- Build your site on every push
+- Upload build artifacts for manual download
+- Allow you to deploy the `dist/` folder to any hosting service

 ### For Custom Domain